Guidance for deploying a data gateway for Power BI

 Power BI offers two types of connections: DirectQuery and Import.
 Not all data sources support both connection types, and many reasons may contribute to choosing one over the other, such as security requirements, performance, data limits, and data model sizes.
 You can learn more about connection type and supported data sources in the list of available data source types section of the On-premises data gateway article.

-Depending on which type of connection are use, gateway usage can be different.
+Depending on which type of connection is used, gateway usage can be different.
 For example, you should try to separate DirectQuery data sources from Scheduled Refresh data sources whenever possible (assuming they're in different reports and can be separated).
 Doing so prevents the gateway from having thousands of DirectQuery requests queued up, at the same time as the morning's scheduled refresh of a large size data model that's used for the company's main dashboard.
 Here's what to consider for each:

 - For Scheduled Refresh: depending on your query size and the number of refreshes occurring per day, you can choose to stay between the recommended minimum hardware requirements or upgrade to a higher performance machine.
 If a given query is not folded, transformations occur on the gateway machine, and as such, the gateway machine benefits from having more available RAM.